 The Dispersed Memorial, Goethe-Institut Mexiko, 2020.
 Photos courtesy of Sergio Beltrán-García.

-is a long-term project in three phases.
+The Dispersed Memorial is a long-term project in three phases.
 Each phase works towards improving design, functionality, and experience in hopes to make available an accessible and effective open-source platform to individuals and organisations.
 The first phase is a limited number of prototypes which tests core ideas, working closely with the cv19memorial.org project and communities in Mexico, the United States and Germany to document and connect their experiences of loss during the COVID-19 pandemic.
 By supporting the memory of the pandemic, The Dispersed Memorial hopes it will learn how to best collaborate with more organizations in the future.
 This project aims to grow with great care a transcultural network of memorials as spaces where victims can keep memory alive and form a collective archive that activists and artists can mobilise memory of the past to respond to today’s urgent struggles for justice.
 If you would like to find out more, sign up for news, or participate with the project, please visit https://memorialdisperso.com/eng